Welcome to the third edition of Off the Shelf with MJand Michelle!

 MICHELLE: I thought Olga’s sudden decision to admit to being Nicoletta’s mother was a bit too easy, but perhaps impulsivity is in her nature.
 I particularly liked the story of Gigi, the eccentric and taciturn waiter, who secretly carries a torch for Olga (his brother’s wife).
 I love that this is communicated entirely non-verbally.
 I believe Nicoletta picks up on it, too, and glances at him afterwards to gauge his reactions to certain things involving her mother and her husband.

-MELINDA: Actually, I think I’d agree with you about Nicoletta’s mom.
+MJ: Actually, I think I’d agree with you about Nicoletta’s mom.
 It does seem too easy, especially considering what she has to lose.
 I think that could have been better developed.
 On the other hand, I think her relationship with Nicoletta is nicely handled overall.
 And yes!
 I love the subtlety with which Gigi’s feelings are revealed, though of course it’s terribly sad.
 It really gives that character some wonderful depth in a very short time.

 I really enjoyed this manga.
 Much more than I did her earlier work, Not Simple, but that’s a discussion for another time.

-MELINDA: So what have you been reading this week?
+MJ: So what have you been reading this week?

 MICHELLE: This week I gave switch another shot, reading volumes three and four after being underwhelmed by the first two.
 It’s the story of a team of investigators in a government-run Narcotics Control Division and focuses on a couple of rookies named Hal and Kai.
 For a good portion of these volumes, they’re undercover at a high school trying to identify the source of some methamphetamines, but after that wraps up, episodic tales of drug users and their horrible lives ensue.